develodesign/builderio-cloudflare-worker/README.md

 ## Setup BuilderIO
-Create a Page Content in Builder.io with the same URL as passed from your worker URL param.
+Create a Page Content in Builder.io with the same URL as passed from your worker URL param. *Ensure you Publish the page*

 ![Screenshot of the Cloudflare  new Worker Route screen.](https://www.develodesign.co.uk/images/builderio/builder-io-content-page.png)

 ## Your Website
 Create a page on your website with a matching URL that is entered in the static url field or follows the same structure as the dynamic URL path e.g /io/* if not using static URLs.

 ![Screenshot Creating a CMS page with the placeholder and matching urln.](https://www.develodesign.co.uk/images/builderio/magento-builder-io.png)